Web Accessibility Standards: Designing, Developing and Testing Compliant Applications – Instructor-Led Live Training - Dates and application

 Applying for closed-group training

-In this course, students will learn how to design, develop and test websites usable by as many people as possible.
-During the course, you will familiarise yourself with accessibility standards.
+In this training program, learners will acquire proficiency in how to design, develop and test websites usable by as many people as possible.
+During the training program, you will familiarise yourself with accessibility standards.
 You will receive theoretical knowledge and practical examples - of creating and testing different elements of a website to be accessible, focusing on level A of the Web Content of Accessibility Guideline (WCAG) criteria.

-This course is mainly aimed at UX/UI designers, frontend developers and software testers who want to dig deeper into accessibility standards and practices.
-The course is very useful for everyone working on projects where accessibility is a main concern.
+This program is mainly aimed at UX/UI designers, frontend developrs and software testers who want to dig deeper into accessibility standards and practices.
+The program is highly valuable for everyone working on projects where accessibility is a main concern.

-No programmer or testing experience is required, you will learn the basics and what you need during the course, but some basic web knowledge (HTML, CSS) is welcome.
+No programmer or testing experience is required, you will learn the basics and what you need during the training program, but some basic web knowledge (HTML, CSS) is welcome.

 Website accessibility is a legal requirement.